UtrechtUniversity/research-engineering/README.md

 ### How we work

-In our engineering projects, we closely work together with researchers for a specific period.
-Our approach combines experience in both academic research and engineering.
-We have a diverse group of engineers with a variety of skills and expertise.

 We provide consultancy and engineering in research projects in various formats:
 - Consultancy in your project is always possible.
 Typically, consultancy consists of one or two meetings where we discuss your project and offer technical advice free of charge.
 - We also offer short-term engineering support as a free service.
 During a period of a few months, you will have regular meetings with one or two Research Engineers, with the aim of developing a proof-of-concept or exploring a new method for your research.
 - Long-term support is possible and can be tailored to your project, when we are included in the project budget.
 We can also help you write the techincal aspect of your research proposal, in which our support is included.